 I always make up my patterns for each crocheted baby blanket.
 Typically I will use a colored yarn and a bright white yarn to have build blocks of rows and give it character.
 Generally I will buy 2 skeins of each color yarn and have leftover yarn but this may vary depending on the brand you use and size of the skein.
 This quick and easy beginner crochet baby blanket will use 5 different colors all using single crochet so 5 skeins.

-Free crochet patterns are easily available online, just search for free crochet patterns and be specific.
-Google “free crochet baby blanket patterns” and just see how many are there.
+Free and easy baby blanket crochet patterns are available online, just search for free crochet patterns and be specific.
+Google “free crochet baby blanket patterns” and just see how many are there or refer to my Top 40 Free Crochet Website and to find your next free pattern.
 You can also purchase patterns on Etsy and many other online resources.
 Crochet patterns can also be purchased at most craft stores in the crochet section or book section.

 The yarn or skein will have the hook size you need listed on the product.
 Typically the medium or 4 weight skeins use a size H, I or J hook but it varies by each yarn brand.
 Do not confuse the crochet hook size with the knitting needle size on the package.
 You can tell the difference because crochet uses one hook and knitting used two needles.
 Look for the picture of one hook.